- Email: Accommodations-Req@pge.com

 How do I request a reasonable accommodation?

 There are several ways that you can request a reasonable accommodation.
-You can email the Stay at Work/Return to Work team at Accommodations-Req@pge.com, call the team, or use the reasonable accommodation request form located in the related steps section below.
+You can email the Accommodations Team at Accommodations-Req@pge.com, call the Team, or use the reasonable accommodation request form located in the related steps section below.
 You can also talk to or email your leader or HR Representative about your request.

 How long does the interactive process take?

 Each case is different.
-However, the Stay at Work/Return to Work team will acknowledge receiving your initial request within five business days of receipt.
+However, the Accommodations Team will acknowledge receiving your initial request within five business days of receipt.

 What happens if an effective reasonable accommodation cannot be identified or provided?